 Also, while getting laid off doesn’t hurt your credit score, not having an income can certainly make it more difficult to obtain a new loan.
 In addition to checking your credit report, many lenders also ask for details on your yearly income.
 This means you could have trouble obtaining a loan until you find new employment.

 I’m really confused by the CERB and other COVID-19 relief programs.
 Can you help me understand them?

 You’re not alone in being confused.
 While the government relief programs certainly are helping a lot of Canadians, it is often confusing and difficult to figure out which program you qualify for if you find yourself unable to work due to the pandemic.
-There are a number of conditions in place and several different programs meant for a number of different situations.
-All of that information can make it difficult to determine which program you should apply for.
+There are several conditions in place and a few different programs meant for different situations.
+All that information can make it difficult to figure out which program you should apply for.

-To cut through all the misinformation out there we’ve created an infographic visual image such as a chart or diagram used to represent information or data. that simplifies and explains the various financial relief options available to workers directly affected by COVID-19.
-It can help you determine which program you could qualify for.
-You can download the infographic here.
-Even more information can be found at our COVID-19 resource centre.
+To cut through all the misinformation out there we’ve created an infographic visual image such as a chart or diagram used to stand for information or data. that simplifies and explains the various financial relief options available to workers directly affected by COVID-19.
+It can help you decide which program you could qualify for.
+Even more information can be found at our Farber COVID-19 resource centre.

-That’s it for this month’s Q & A. A special “thank you” for all of your questions and keep them coming!
-See you next time.
+Well, that’s all for this month’s Q & A. A special “thank you” for all of your questions and keep them coming!

 Until next time, if you have questions about how to resolve any financial pressures you might have then please reach out to us.
 You can click on the FREE CONSULTATION button, below, or call the number listed.
 We are here to listen – and to help!